arungudelli/golang/content/en/tips/check-map-contains-key-go.md

 The above code snippet is more readable and easy to understand.

-There are two other ways where we can verify if a key exists in a map mentioned below.
+There are two other ways where we can verify if a key exists in a `map` as mentioned above.

+## Using `if` statement

-The `if` statement in Go can contain both condition and an initialization statement.
+The `if` statement in `Go` can contain both condition and an initialization statement.

 We can rewrite the the above code into one single `if` statement as shown below.